 We sleep in stages with 90-minute cycles.
 REM sleep- when we dream- is a light stage.
 Deep sleep is physically restorative; REM sleep is mentally restorative.

-THC, like alcohol, brings people to deep stage sleep quicker.
+THC, like alcohol, brings people to deep-stage sleep quicker.
 That is why people feel like cannabis helps them fall asleep.
-But THC holds people in deep sleep all night.
-Physically, this is fairly restorative.
+But THC holds people in a deep sleep all night.
+Physically, this is reasonably restorative.
 The problem is that THC disrupts REM sleep.
-Since THC holds people in a deep stage- and REM happens in light stage- REM cycles get skipped.
+Since THC keeps people in a deep stage-and, REM happens in the light stage-REM cycles get skipped.